 01 of 10

 It can be challenging to know how much food to prepare for any party.
 This is why it’s important to have a head count of how many to expect.
-Even then, you may want to make a little extra, to keep people from going away hungry.
-It’s also nice to have more food in case someone else shows up unexpectedly.
+Even then, you may want to make a little extra, to keep people from leaving hungry.
+It’s also nice to have more food in case someone else shows up unexpectedly or someone brings a plus one they didn't tell you about.

 You also don’t want your guests to be thirsty, so make sure you have plenty for them to drink.
-If you serve alcoholic beverages, also provide plenty of nonalcoholic beverages.
+If you serve alcoholic beverages, also provide plenty of nonalcoholic beverages to keep people hydrated.

 02 of 10